econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 | $\Alive_{t+1} \equiv \Alive_{t}^{t+1}$ | probability that a person alive at age $t$ survives to age $t+1$                        |

-{and} since $\aNrm$ measures available market resources that are unspent, this formulation makes it crystal clear that the consumer faces a tradeoff between the utility of consumption today and the expected value of preserving assets $\aNrm=\mNrm-\cNrm$ for the future.[^normalization]
+%{and} since $\aNrm$ measures available market resources that are unspent, this formulation makes it crystal clear that the consumer faces a tradeoff between the utility of consumption today and the expected value of preserving assets $\aNrm=\mNrm-\cNrm$ for the future.[^normalization]
+%% MNW: This deletion was mistakenly reversed, I think.
+This sentence was moved up to just before the subsubsection break.

 ### Calibration